-List of old boxing classes (8 class era) and weights.
+List of old boxing classes (8 era) and weights.
 Is there too much nowadays?

 The boxing class system has changed several times throughout history.